dibyaghosh/jaxrl_m/README.md

 > algorithms should be single-file implementations

-This means that (almost) all components of the algorithm (from update rule to network choices to hyperparameter choices) are all contained in one file (e.g. see [BC example](jaxrl_m/example_agents/continuous_bc.py)).
+This means that (almost) all components of the algorithm (from update rule to network choices to hyperparameter choices) are all contained in one file (e.g. see [BC example](examples/vision_agents/continuous_bc.py) or [SAC example](examples/mujoco/sac.py)).
 This makes it easy to read and understand the algorithm, and also makes it easy to modify the algorithm to test out new ideas.
 The code is also designed to scale as easily as possible to multi-GPU / TPU setups, with simple abstractions for distributed training.

 ## Installation